rodchristiansen/airname/README.md

 - Automatically display your computer's name in the menu bar
 - Show a tooltip with "Computer Name for AirDrop" when hovering
 - Run silently in the background with minimal resource usage
-- Handle system logout and termination gracefully

-The menu bar item is display-only and doesn't respond to clicks, providing a distraction-free experience.

 ## Technical Details